The Logic of Counting Query Answers: Introduction

 \subsection{Background: width}

 \emph{Width} is a syntactic measure of logical formulas.
 The \emph{width} of a first-order formula $\phi$ is defined as the maximum number of free variables over all subformulas of $\phi$.
-In studies of the problem family $\mc(\Phi)$, width has emerged as a crucially relevant measure; we now turn to explain how.
+In studies of the problem family $\mc(\Phi)$, width has emerged as a crucially relevant measure; we now explain how.

-Say that a class $\Phi$ of first-order sentences has \emph{bounded width} if there exists a constant $k \geq 1$ such that each $\phi \in \Phi$ has width at most $k$.
+Say that a class $\Phi$ of first-order formulas has \emph{bounded width} if there exists a constant $k \geq 1$ such that each $\phi \in \Phi$ has width at most $k$.
 It is now well-known that bounded width sentence classes are computationally desirable for model checking, made precise as follows.

-\begin{observation} \cite{Vardi95-boundedvariable} Suppose that $\Phi$ is a sentence class having bounded width.
-The problem $\mc(\Phi)$ is polynomial-time decidable, via the algorithm that (given a sentence and a structure) simply computes the set of satisfying assignments for each subformula, inductively. \end{observation}
+\begin{observation} \cite{Immerman82-fo-expressibility,Vardi95-boundedvariable} Suppose that $\Phi$ is a class of sentences having bounded width.
+The computational problem $\mc(\Phi)$ is polynomial-time decidable, via the algorithm that (given a sentence and a structure) simply computes the set of satisfying assignments for each subformula, inductively. \end{observation}

 As suggested above, it is known that a problem is fixed-parameter tractable if, after performing preprocessing on the parameter, an instance can be resolved in polynomial time~\cite[Theorem 1.37]{FlumGrohe06-parameterizedcomplexity}.
-For a problem $\mc(\Phi)$, one can readily observe that if each sentence $\phi \in \Phi$ can be algorithmically translated to a sentence lying in a class having bounded width, then $\mc(\Phi)$ is fixed-parameter tractable as a consequence of the previous observation.
+For a problem $\mc(\Phi)$, one can readily observe that if each sentence $\phi \in \Phi$ can be algorithmically translated to a sentence lying in a class having bounded width, then $\mc(\Phi)$ is fixed-parameter tractable as a consequence of Observation~\ref{obs:mc-ptime}.
 This can be formalized as follows.

 \begin{observation} \cite{Chen14-existentialpositive} Suppose that $\Phi$ is a sentence class.
-The following condition, which we will call the \emph{classical condition}, is sufficient for the problem $\mc(\Phi)$ to be fixed-parameter tractable: there exists a sentence class $\Phi'$ having bounded width and an algorithm $f$ that computes, for each $\phi \in \Phi$, a logically equivalent sentence $f(\phi)$ that is in $\Phi'$. \end{observation}
+The following condition, which we will refer to as the \emph{classical condition}, is sufficient for the problem $\mc(\Phi)$ to be fixed-parameter tractable: there exists a sentence class $\Phi'$ having bounded width and an algorithm $f$ that computes, for each $\phi \in \Phi$, a logically equivalent sentence $f(\phi)$ that is in $\Phi'$. \end{observation}